ImpGuard/heimer/docs/specs.md

 Primitive Types
 ===============

-The primitive types that HeimerScript supports are integers, floats, strings, bools, and list\<primitive\>.
+The primitive types that InstaParseScript supports are integers, floats, strings, bools, and list\<primitive\>.
 For the most part, these are self explanatory, but some edge cases are noted here: